sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Expected Endpoint State:

 : The required state of an endpoint that is to be compared against.
 Sets of expected endpoint states are transported as guidance in target endpoint profiles via the management plane.
 This, for example, can be a policy, but also a recorded past state.
-An expected state is represented can be represented via a atomic information element or an composite information element that represents a set of multiple attribute value pairs.
+An expected state is represented can be represented via an Attribute or an Subject that represents a set of multiple attribute value pairs.

 SACM Function: